HARSHALKUMRE/gittest/README.md

-## This is the Git Tutorials By Harshal
+## This is the amazing Git Tutorials By Harshal

 ## We will learn git

+## This change are by developer2

 ### Create a new environment for every new project to done